 GeneCards Summary for TESK1 Gene

 TESK1 (Testis-Specific Kinase 1) is a Protein Coding gene.
 Diseases associated with TESK1 include mixed germ cell cancer.
-Among its related pathways are ERK Signaling and Cell junction organization.
+Among its related pathways are Cytoskeletal Signaling and ERK Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is LIMK1.

 UniProtKB/Swiss-Prot for TESK1 Gene

 Dual specificity protein kinase activity catalyzing autophosphorylation and phosphorylation of exogenous substrates on both serine/threonine and tyrosine residues.
 Probably plays a central role at and after the meiotic phase of spermatogenesis (By similarity).